confio/tgrade-docs/developer/02-smart-contracts/04-compile-contract.md

-Let's download the repo in which we collect [`cw-examples`](https://github.com/CosmWasm/cw-examples) and try out an existing simple name service contract where mimics a name service marketplace.
-Also this tutorials is the defacto cosmos-sdk entrance tutorial.
+Let's download the repo in which we collect [`cw-examples`](https://github.com/CosmWasm/cw-examples) and try out an existing simple name service contract where mimics a name service marketplace on tgrade.
+You can run any CosmWasm smart contract on Tgrade network.
+We picked this contract due to its simplicity.
 First, clone the repo and try to build the wasm bundle:

 ```shell